UQL reference

 Note that a “seed span” is the span that the trace was assembled from.

 <reducer>([to-reduce-attribute])... is a comma-separated list of reducers operating on whole-trace attributes.
 For each group of traces, summarize_by will produce a row.
 The values of the columns in that row will be computed by the reducers in the summarize_by query.
 The allowed reducers are mean, count, and fraction_true.
-For the time being, only a few patterns are supported:
+Only a few patterns are supported:

 Reducer + Attribute Pattern Meaning